1andee/airport-info-cli/README.md

 # airport-info-cli
-A small project built with Node.js and Express.js that displays the METAR and TAF for a given airport along with links to the airport terminal procedures.
+A small project built with Node.js and Express.js that displays the METAR, TAF, and NOTAMs for a given airport .

 # installation
 1. Clone the repository.